usc-isi-i2/kgtk/docs/install.md

 The following steps install KGTK and the KGTK Jupyter Notebooks.

-Our pip and GitHub installations will use a Conda virtual environment.
-If you don't have th Conda tools installed, follow this [guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to install it.
+OurKGTK installations use a Conda virtual environment.
+If you don't have the Conda tools installed, follow this [guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to install it.
 We recommend installing Miniconda installation rather than the full Anaconda installation.